Adverbial Clauses ESL Worksheets, Games & Activities

 2. Raise the Stakes with a Board Game: Move the class into a board game where every landing on a clause square puts a student on the spot for 30 seconds to produce a correct sentence.
 The penalty rule does the heavy lifting: if a player forms an incorrect sentence or can't think of anything to say, they move back two squares, which keeps every player listening carefully to every sentence, not just their own.

-3. Push Structural Flexibility with Conversion Work: Once students can produce adverbial clauses confidently, push them to move between clauses and phrases, which demands real grammatical understanding rather than pattern recall.
+3. Push Structural Flexibility with Conversion Work: Once students can produce adverbial clauses confidently, push them to move between clauses and their equivalent phrases, which demands real grammatical understanding rather than pattern recall.
 In the game stage, a player who forms a correct sentence scores one point, then immediately tries to convert it to the opposite structure, clause to phrase or phrase to clause, for an extra point.
 That second move is where real accuracy gets tested.

 Common Questions About Teaching Adverbial Clauses